 Area of concern RAG prior to action Control Measures Additional Measures RAG after action Site Safety Face coverings not worn where recommended leading to increased risk of infection Up to date guidance (28.11.21) advises that face coverings should be worn in communal areas.
 All staff and visitors should wear face coverings as they walk around school.
 In parent classes face coverings should be worn.
-Parent encouraged to wear face masks whilst dropping off and picking their children up.
-This is not mandatory.
 Visitors, contractors not aware of COVID measures in school Contractors on site whilst the school is in operation are briefed regarding the systems of control in place in school and monitored accordingly.
 Assurances are sought from the contractors that all staff attending the setting will be in good health (symptom free) and that contractors have procedures in place to ensure compliance with current government guidance.
-Visitors are sent the school risk assessment and are requested to take a lateral flow test before they come into school.
-Large numbers of parents and children gather in one place All children will start and finish at the same time, but there will be a 10 minute window for dropping off in a morning.
+Large numbers of parents and children gather in one place Pick up and drop off points are staggered around the school building.
+All children will start and finish at the same time, but there will be a 10 minute window for dropping off in a morning.
 Both blue gates are opened at the key pinch points to allow parents to walk around school safely.
-Infection Control Spread of Covid19 due to poor hygiene Hand hygiene Handwashing / sanitising is scheduled into the school day, for example: when pupils, staff or visitors enter the school; at break; before and after lunch; when they change rooms; before leaving school; whenever the toilet is used.
+Infection Control Spread of Covid19 due to poor hygiene Handwashing / sanitising is scheduled into the school day, for example: when pupils, staff or visitors enter the school; at break; before and after lunch; when they change rooms; before leaving school; whenever the toilet is used.
 Pupils are encouraged to wash hands thoroughly after using the toilet.
 Additional hand sanitiser stations are in place to support regular sanitising.
 Checks are scheduled during the day on stocks of hand sanitiser, soap and paper towels.
-Steps are taken to ensure that there is sufficient supply in school Younger pupils and where necessary pupils with special needs are provided with additional support as required.
-Sufficient tissues and covered bins are provided.
-Designated toilets/handwashing stations are identified for each class Staff to inform premises team of any additional sanitisers, soap and paper towel as needed.
+Steps are taken to ensure that there is sufficient supply in school Designated toilets/handwashing stations are identified for each class Staff to inform premises team of any additional sanitisers, soap and paper towel as needed.